pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

 * version *04* : include the source file location of expressions in order to give meaningful link-time error messages.
 * version *05* : include source code sections.
+* version *06* : incomplete implementation, fixed in version *07*
+* version *07* : include *DEFC* symbols that are defined as an expression using other symbols and are computed at link time, after all addresses are allocated.